dhonus/music-status-bash/README.md

 ## Supported players
 As a very small fork of neofetch(yes), it supports most common audio players.
 Full list below.

+* web based players in chromium based browsers (only tested in Brave)
 * Spotify
 * amarok
 * audacious